Fears and phobias are one of the most prevalent forms of mental anxiety disorders that affect people of all ages and

 5. Fear of intimacy

 This fear occurs not only in 16-year-olds, but is also quite common in 40-year-old men and sometimes women.
-Surprisingly, this fear affects people who have an increased libido compared with others.
-However, these people have a complicated sexuality because of a bad first experience or deep-seated resentments and repressed emotions.
+Surprisingly, this fear affects people who have increased libido compared with others.
+However, these people have complicated sexuality because of a bad first experience or deep-seated resentments and repressed emotions.

 4. Fear of spiders, rats, cockroaches, snakes, airplanes, monsters, demons, mirrors, high heels…

 The common point in all these phobias is that their root lies in an undeveloped imaginative type of thinking of those people who have an innate imaginative intellect.
-Such fears and phobias affect people with an innate imaginative thinking and so-called sensitive nature, such as actors, artists, models, etc. These are people who think in images and emotions rather than logical terms.
+Such fears and phobias affect people with innate imaginative thinking and so-called sensitive nature, such as actors, artists, models, etc. These are people who think in images and emotions rather than logical terms.

-3. Social phobia (fear of public speaking) and agoraphobia (fear of open spaces)
+3. Social phobia (including the fear of public speaking) and agoraphobia (fear of open spaces)

 2. Fear of death

 This fear is common in hypochondriac and anxious people who have a rich imagination.
-Such people are the main subjects of the fear of death and other similar phobias: fear of enclosed spaces, fear of blood, fear of heights, fear of corpses, fear of pain, fear of rape and other.
+Such people are the main subjects of the fear of death and other similar phobias: fear of enclosed spaces, fear of blood, fear of heights, fear of corpses, fear of pain, fear of rape and others.

 1. Fear of loneliness

-Even people with autism, who are characterized by the complete isolation and antisocial behavior, are afraid of complete solitude.
+Even people with autism, who are characterized by complete isolation and antisocial behavior, are afraid of complete solitude.
 The basis of this fear has to do with the fact that everyone aspires to be happy.
 But since initially humans are “social animals”, it implies that we can feel happy only when being a part of society.